Collaboration with Industry

 Integrated Collaborative Research Program with Industry

 A Team Leader will be appointed from industry to lead a term-limited collaborative research team that focuses on initiatives of the development staff.
 Research is conducted by connecting the needs of industry and society with RIKEN’s cutting-edge research seeds.
-Eight Teams are actively carrying out research as of April 2019.
+Nine Teams are actively carrying out research as of April 2021.

 - Glass Molding and Optics Simulation Lab (Integration Technology Co.,Ltd）